tinted-theming/base16-kakoune/README.md

 ### [Base16-shell][2]

-For usage with [base16-shell][2], add the following to `kakrc` file and your theme will update whenever you update your theme via base16-shell.
+For usage with [base16-shell][2], add the following to your `kakrc` file and your theme will update whenever you update your theme via base16-shell.

 ```kak
 evaluate-commands %sh{